buildinamsterdam/lint/README.md

 ### @buildinams/lint

 This is our default config for all React projects.
-It extends `react/recommended`, `prettier/recommended`, and adds a few additional rules to enforce consistency.
+It extends:

+- `react/recommended`
+- `react-hooks/recommended`
+- `jsx-a11y/recommended`
+- `prettier/recommended`

 To use the shared eslint configuration, create an `.eslintrc.json` in your root project directory, and extend the config: